tiagomfmadeira/3dr_tutorial/README.md

 ---

-Download the contents of this folder: [3dr_tutorial](https://uapt33090-my.sharepoint.com/:f:/g/personal/tiagomadeira_ua_pt/EpT8T-TXWaFBjAZkjcvxr7kB5Zb2afHl2z1BUuYnCr5qRg?e=SsoUzl) to your desired working directory
+Download the contents of this folder: [3dr_tutorial](https://uapt33090-my.sharepoint.com/:f:/g/personal/tiagomadeira_ua_pt/EpT8T-TXWaFBjAZkjcvxr7kB5Zb2afHl2z1BUuYnCr5qRg?e=SsoUzl) to your desired working directory.\
 Let's now install all the required dependencies for our project.

 ```bash